 SECTION VII: This Ordinance shall become effective immediately following approval by the City Commission at its second reading.

-ADOPTED at a regular meeting of Florida, held in City Hall, Winter Par • •
+ADOPTED at a regular meeting of the City Commission of the City of Winter Park, Florida, held in City Hall, Winter Park, on this 28th day of May, 2025.

-City of Winter Park •

-She ila DeCiccio, May or

-Attest: Rene Cranis, City Clerk